Vision rehabilitation: Vision Rehabilitation Therapy

 The VRT serves individuals of any age, whether vision loss is present at birth or if acquired later in life.
 Individuals with any level of visual impairment, whether partial or total, may benefit from services provided by the VRT.
 Services provided by a VRT are comprehensive taking into consideration visual abilities, other physical limitations, social supports, and emotional adjustment to vision loss.
 Instruction with a VRT often uses strategies which include other senses to complete tasks, use of devices that enhance low vision or increase accessibility, and problem-based learning.

 Employment

-Vision Rehabilitation Therapists are hired by state vocational rehabilitation programs, non-profit agencies, veterans' administration (VA) hospitals, or they may choose to be self-employed, working as private contractors.
+In the United States, Vision Rehabilitation Therapists are hired by state vocational rehabilitation programs, non-profit agencies, and Veterans' Administration (VA) hospitals, or they may choose to work as self-employed private contractors.
 A VRT may provide their services one-on-one or in a group setting.
 Many services are provided in the home of the client with vision loss, so that environmental factors can be assessed, and specific strategies practiced in the location where tasks need to be completed.
 Services might also be provided in the client's workplace or educational institution, a community center, rehab residential facility, or in the community.